MorphPiece : A Linguistic Tokenizer for Large Language Models: Evaluations

 \section{Evaluations}

-We evaluate our model on a number of NLP tasks as described in following sections.
-For the tasks more closely related to language modeling, we compare MorphGPT at checkpoints of 50k, 100k, 150k and 200k iterations with fully trained GPT-2 (Base/Large) models.
-With one training step, the model sees about 0.5 million tokens.
-Here, we see MorphGPT perform comparable to a 6 times larger GPT-2 (Large) model (Table \ref{tab:perplexity}).
-For other NLP tasks, we use MorphGPT at 200k iterations and find that it outperforms comparable GPT-2 (Base) model; usually, with a wide margin.
-This reconfirms the finding from \cite{dagobert,superbizarre} that compared to a statistical tokenizer, a morphologically inspired tokenizer produces better word representations.

-We evaluate MorphPiece on a wide variety of tasks.
-Specifically we conduct evaluations on language modeling tasks (perplexities on various datasets and LAMBADA); supervised learning tasks (on GLUE benchmark); unsupervised learning (Information Retrieval, Paraphrase Identification, Re-ranking) and zero shot prompt-based evaluations on GLUE.
-In the first three categories, MorphPiece shows much superior performance across the board.
-In the last category, it shows performance comparable to GPT-2.
-Finally, we compare MorphGPT to a similarly themed tokenization scheme called FLOTA \cite{flota} and find that our method performs extremely well in this comparison as well.
+MorphGPT was evaluated on a wide variety of tasks.
+Specifically evaluations were conducted on tasks closely related to language modeling (perplexities on various datasets, and LAMBADA task); seven different sequence embedding evaluations tasks (both supervised and unsupervised) using Massive Text Embedding Benchmark (MTEB) and zero shot prompt-based evaluations on GLUE.
+In almost all categories MorphGPT shows superior performance across the board, despite being trained for almost half the steps.
+Finally, I compared MorphGPT with a model trained on similarly themed tokenization scheme called FLOTA \cite{flota} and find that MorphGPT also outperforms this method comprehensively.